tedneward/Azgaarnoth/Races/Halves.md

 ## Half-Dragons
-(from *The Book of Dragons*)
+Half-Dragons are begotten from the union of a *polymorphed* dragon and some other creature, often a humanoid.
+As fertile as dragons usually are, half-dragons do not occur particularly often.
 No record of any half-dragon of metallic dragon parentage have ever been found; the only half-dragons seen have been of chromatic descent, and generally in the close company of members of the [Cult of the Wyrm](/Organizations/CultOfTheWyrm.md), who consider them blessed and semi-divine.
 Half-dragons are begotten from the union of a polymorphed dragon and some other creature, often a humanoid (and, given the nature of chromatic dragons, often with evil intent somewhere).
 There are other methods of creating half-dragons, most of them magical, some of them profane, and all of them known to the [Cult of the Wyrm](/Organizations/CultOfTheWyrm.md).
-Regardless of how they came to exist, half-dragons are just as unique as the methods used to create them.
+There are other methods of creating Half-Dragons, most of them magical and some of them profane, and Half-Dragons are just as unique as the methods used to create them.

+When they appear, half-dragons are dealt with cautiously at best, and with blunt hostility at worst.
+Merchants, innkeepers, and other people may be unwilling to speak or deal with you.

 As a half-dragon, you look like your draconic parent.
 You take on the appearance of your parent, including teeth and horns, and you have scales and saurian legs, though you stand upright like any other humanoid.

+> Player Note: The first thing to consider about playing a Half-Dragon is "how am I a half-dragon"?
+Perhaps you were begotten by the union of a red dragon and a human.
+Perhaps you were cursed by a powerful wizard or deity for some act of hypocrisy.
+Perhaps you pledged yourself in service to a particular dragon and undertook a ritual to change yourself physically to emulate them.
+Often this will have some sort of connection to the [Cult of the Wyrm](/Organizations/CultOfTheWyrm.md) if it is not a story of tragic love or cruel abandonment.
+Once that is decided, decide the race of your other parent.
+The most common races are human, elf, and half-elf, though the others are not impossible, including dragonborn or other [Created](Created.md).
+> Then decide your relationship with your parents.
+Did your draconic mother take you in and raise you as her own?
+Were you considered an abomination at birth and disowned?
+Is your draconic father a tyrant who expects you to follow his every command?
+Did your white dragon mother fall under the sway of love (or perhaps obedience) to a powerful human and feel maternal towards you, offering guidance and assistance?
+Take into account the dragon's type when determining this.
+Black dragons tend to be cruel, while a red dragon is simply too prideful to accept you would do anything but his will.
+Consider how many children your dragon parent has.
+What is your relationship with your half-siblings?
+Are they your rivals, or are they your companions and close friends?

 * **Ability Score Increase**.
 Your Strength, Constitution, and Charisma scores each increase by 1.

 * **Age**.
-You are expected to live about twice as long as your base race.
+You are expected to live about twice as long as your base (non-draconic) race.

 * **Alignment**.
 A half-dragon's alignment is strongly influenced by its parentage; thus, chromatic half-dragons tend to be evil, but there are anomalies.
 You may also retain the tendencies of your base race.
 For example: if your other parent was an elf, you still might be inclined towards chaotic alignments.